core-wg/senml-spec/draft-ietf-core-senml.md

   representation outweighs the convenience of easy human representations or loss of precision in a conversion.

-4. Use of SI prefixes such as "k" before the unit is not allowed.
+4. Use of SI prefixes such as "k" before the unit is not recommended.
 Instead one can represent the value using scientific notation such a 1.2e3.
-TODO - Open Issue.
-Some people would like to have SI prefixes to improve human readability.
+The "kg" unit is exception to this rule since it is an SI base unit; the "g" unit is provided for legacy compatibility.

 5. For a given type of measurement, there will only be one unit type defined.
 So for length, meters are defined and other lengths such as mile, foot, light